KPIX-TV: News operation

-KPIX-TV presently broadcasts 35 hours of locally produced newscasts each week (with six hours each weekday, and 2 1/2 hours each on Saturdays and Sundays).
-For most of the last 30 years, KPIX has been a solid runner-up to KGO-TV in the Bay Area news ratings.
+KPIX-TV presently broadcasts 27 hours of locally produced newscasts each week (with four hours, five minutes each weekday; three hours, 35 minutes on Saturdays; and three hours on Sundays).
+For most of the last 30 years, KPIX has been a runner-up to KGO-TV in the Bay Area news ratings.
 KPIX uses a doppler weather radar system called "Hi-Def Doppler" during weather segments, which is located on Mount Vaca.

 As the Bay Area's first television station, KPIX was a pioneer in local television news coverage in the region.
 Like most television stations, it presented a 15-minute evening news program until 1963, when the networks began expanding their evening newscasts to 30 minutes.
 One of KPIX's innovating program directors, Ray Hubbard, created The Noon News.
 The anchors were John Weston, "Channel 5's Guy on the Go", and Wanda Ramey (one of the first female news anchors on U.S. television), "Channel 5's Gal on the Go".
 From 1965 to 1994 and again from 1995 to 2013, KPIX used the Eyewitness News format originally adopted by Philadelphia sister station KYW-TV.
 KGO-TV also uses a similar format for its newscasts, but KPIX had the Eyewitness News name first; KGO adopted its version of the format from its New York City sister station WABC-TV.
 In 1966, KPIX hired the first African-American news reporters in the San Francisco television market: Ben Williams, who had been the first Black reporter for the San Francisco Examiner a few years earlier, and Belva Davis, the first female African-American reporter on the West Coast.

 In February 1992, the station moved its 11 p.m. newscast to 10 p.m. and expanded the program to one hour, as part of KPIX's early prime time programming experiment which moved CBS's prime time lineup one hour early.
 Then-NBC affiliate KRON-TV also experimented with a 7-10 p.m. prime time block and ran a newscast at 10 p.m. during this time, but for most of that period, its newscast ran for only a half-hour.
 Under pressure from NBC, KRON switched back to the standard 8-11 p.m. prime time scheduling after only a year; KPIX did not revert to the standard Pacific Time Zone prime time scheduling until 1998, after failing to make a dent in the ratings for long-dominant KTVU's 10 p.m. newscast.